Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Easy ways to promote your business

 Starting a business isn’t easy, and it’s one thing that most entrepreneurs must do on a shoestring budget.
 Even if it’s a labor of love, figuring out how to promote your business with limited financial and staffing means takes focused effort and consistent reevaluation.
-So what are the best ways to promote your new business that will help it to grow and become sustainable?

 Experts agree that email marketing is a must for any business.
 Research shows that email marketing is one of the most effective sources of good leads, the easiest and most effective digital marketing tactic for great ROI and one of the best ways to get new customers.

 One of the best ways to promote your business is by targeting potential customers in your area.
-Earn new customers by being seen in local media and industry publications and by appearing on websites of other local businesses.
-Each new place your business is seen gives your business a new audience, and if that audience is local and interested in your industry, you are far more likely to gain great leads and customers than if you were by randomly placing advertisements online.
+Get your brand into the local media and industry publications, and try to appear on websites of other local businesses.
+Each new place your business is seen gives it a new audience, and if that audience is local and interested in your industry, you are far likelier to gain great leads and customers than you would by placing advertisements in irrelevant places online.

 Do your research when you start this process.
 If you want the local press to pick you up, get to know the reporters and publications that cover your local business community and your industry as a whole, and subscribe to Help a Reporter Out (HARO) to learn about scheduled articles that need industry commentary.
 Craft tailored, specific pitches for these contacts that will get them interested in your business.
 Highlight things like your local sales, your niche or your partnerships with other local businesses.
 If you’re looking for cross-promotional opportunities, target businesses in your area that are in a similar field or that offer a product supplemental to your own.
 You can engage in a free trade partnership, exchanging services for publicity or vice versa.

 First, choose the right platforms for your business.
 Facebook and Twitter are the two biggest platforms for most businesses, and almost any business can benefit from being on LinkedIn and YouTube (free commercials, anyone?).
 From there, though, you need to be cautious of taking a “one-size-fits-all” approach.

 Is your business a very visual one with beautiful products?
 Try Instagram and make the most of your compelling images.
-If your target audience is primarily mothers, give Pinterest a try, as the site is often used by a primarily female demographic.
+Is your target audience primarily mothers?
+Give Pinterest a try, as the site is often used by a primarily female demographic.
 Whichever platform you choose, focus on quality and do your research.
 Don’t post anything that isn’t your absolute best.
 This means proofreading your text, selecting clear, well-lit images and making sure your links go to functioning pages.

 Customers and potential customers will contact your business via social media, so don’t ever miss these opportunities.
 You can leverage even negative comments on social media if you handle them quickly and helpfully.
 If someone is deliberately posting offensive material or posts on your page, block that user right away, but never fail to handle legitimate complaints.